python-attrs/attrs/docs/why.md

 # Why not…

-If you'd like third party's account why *attrs* is great, have a look at Glyph's [The One Python Library Everyone Needs](https://glyph.twistedmatrix.com/2016/08/attrs.html).
+If you'd like third party's account why *attrs* is great, have a look at Glyph's [*The One Python Library Everyone Needs*](https://glyph.twistedmatrix.com/2016/08/attrs.html).
 It predates type annotations and hence Data Classes, but it masterfully illustrates the appeal of class-building packages.